Crunchyroll Manga: Crunchyroll Manga (2013–2023)

-On October 26, 2013, Crunchyroll confirmed that the Crunchyroll Manga service would be released October 30, 2013.
-The service will be available in 170 countries, with the exception of Japan, China, France, Germany and Italy.
+On October 26, 2013, Crunchyroll confirmed that the Crunchyroll Manga service would be released on October 30, 2013.
+The service became available in 170 countries, except Japan, China, France, Germany and Italy.

 On February 17, 2018, Crunchyroll announced that Kodansha titles excluding Fairy Tail would be removed from the manga section of the site on March 1.
 The titles are still available for purchase as eBooks.
 On March 1, 2018, Crunchyroll announced that they would simultaneously publish new Kodansha manga titles as they release in Japan.

-Features
+On November 10, 2023, Crunchyroll, LLC confirmed that after December 11, Crunchyroll Manga would be shut down.

-Manga chapters are available to read online through the website or on web-enabled devices through Crunchyroll or an official app.
+Manga chapters can be read online through the website or on web-enabled devices through Crunchyroll or an official app.
 Readers can sign up for an All-Access or Manga subscription for full access to several manga titles.
 Anime and Drama subscribers can read only the latest chapters with limited advertisements.

-The format of the anthology generally mirrors that of the equivalent magazine issues, typically featuring the same cover illustrations, as well as color interior pages.
+The anthology format generally mirrors that of the equivalent magazine issues, typically featuring the same cover illustrations, and color interior pages.
 If a physical copy or digital copy of a series is available for sale, it might not be available on Crunchyroll Manga.

+The new Crunchyroll Manga App

+On January 7, 2025, Crunchyroll announced during Sony Group Corporation's CES 2025 press conference that a new digital manga application would join the service as a premium add-on, launched later in 2025.
+The app launched as a standalone, called Crunchyroll Manga, on iOS and Android with web browser support planned for the future.
+Crunchyroll Manga first launched in English in the United States and Canada, with other language options planned.

+On September 25, 2025, Crunchyroll announced that Crunchyroll Manga, an add-on service that would make hundreds of manga titles from across several publishers available to subscribers, launched as an app on October 9, 2025.
+Launch titles include One Piece, Jujutsu Kaisen, Daemons of the Shadow Realm, My Dress-Up Darling, The Summer Hikaru Died, Lycoris Recoil, Delicious in Dungeon, Sasaki and Miyano, Tsukimichi: Moonlit Fantasy, Maiden of the Dragon: Falling for the Demon’s Lies, and many more, spanning multiple genres.

-Full series
+Full series (2013-2023)

-Ongoing series

-Series that are still currently running in Crunchyroll Manga.

-Completed series
+Completed series (2013-2023)

 Series that have completed their serialization in Crunchyroll Manga.